DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 You can also run some of the notebooks from [the Jade Client examples](https://github.com/broadinstitute/jade-data-repo-client-example/tree/master/src/main/python), such as `AzureY1Demo.ipynb`

-## 12. Set up TDR on BEEs

-You can follow [these instructions](https://docs.google.com/document/d/1kyjrOKzUthwKu-m38Da2niNEh-IkbUzxtfT29EWw8ag/edit?usp=sharing) to get a BEE setup to work with TDR.

-Additionally, you can point the [python setup script](https://github.com/DataBiosphere/jade-data-repo/blob/develop/tools/setupResourceScripts/setup_tdr_resources.py) to your BEE by setting the --host flag to the BEE url.

 ## 13. Running locally with other locally running services
 1. Sam - set environment variable `SAM_BASEPATH` to `https://local.broadinstitute.org:50443`